ejeschke/ginga/doc/manual/concepts.rst

 * ``locked``: The mode is locked until the mode key is pressed again (or `Esc`)
 * ``softlock``: The mode is locked until another mode key is pressed (or `Esc`)

-By default most modes are activated in "locked" type.
+By default most modes are activated in "locked" type, unless the mode lock is toggled.
+The mode lock is typically toggled in and out of softlock by the ``l`` (lowercase letter l) key and "locked" with ``L``.

 Modes are usually indicated by a small black rectangle with the mode name and mode type in one corner of the viewer, usually in the lower